Nemmersdorf massacre: Evidence

 Nazi German authorities organized an international commission to investigate, headed by the Estonian Hjalmar Mäe and other representatives of neutral countries, such as Francoist Spain, Sweden and Switzerland.
 It heard the report from a medical commission, which reported that all of the dead females had been raped (they ranged in age from 8 to 84).
 The Nazi Propaganda Ministry (separately) used the Völkischer Beobachter and the cinema news series Wochenschau to accuse the Soviet Army of having killed dozens of civilians at Nemmersdorf and having summarily executed about 50 French and Belgian noncombatant prisoners-of-war, who had been ordered to take care of thoroughbred horses but had been blocked by the bridge.
-The civilians were allegedly killed by blows with shovels or gun butts.
+The threat to Germans of a Russian (Soviet) occupation was pushed by the ministry.

-The former chief of staff of the German Fourth Army, Major General Erich Dethleffsen, testified on 5 July 1946 before an American tribunal in Neu-Ulm:
+The former chief of staff of the German Fourth Army Major General Erich Dethleffsen, testified on 5 July 1946 before an American tribunal in Neu-Ulm:

 Karl Potrek of Königsberg, the leader of a Volkssturm company present when the German Army took back the village, testified in a 1953 report:

-War-time propaganda
+Wartime propaganda

 At the time, the Nazi Propaganda Ministry disseminated a graphic description of the events to dehumanize Soviets in eyes of German soldiers.
 On the home front, civilians reacted immediately, with an increase in the number of volunteers joining the Volkssturm.
 More civilians, however, responded with panic and started to leave the area en masse.

 To many Germans, "Nemmersdorf" became a symbol of war crimes committed by the Red Army and an example of the worst behaviour in Eastern Germany.
-Marion Gräfin Dönhoff, the post-war copublisher of the weekly Die Zeit, lived at the time of the reports in the village of Quittainen (Kwitany) in western East Prussia, near Preußisch Holland (Pasłęk).
-She wrote in 1962:
+Marion Dönhoff lived in the village of Quittainen (now Kwitany) in western East Prussia, near Preußisch Holland (now Pasłęk) at the time of the reports.
+She wrote in 1962 as post-war co-publisher of Die Zeit:

-In his book Blood Red Snow, the Wehrmacht soldier Gunter Koschorrek reported being among those who entered Nemmersdorf on the morning of October 22, 1944, and that he saw with his own eyes the atrocities that had been committed by Red Army soldiers against the civilian population.
-He described the naked and mutilated bodies of women, babies and elderly people.
-He compared it to the treatment meted out by the Red Army to their own citizens as it pushed German forces out of the villages of Western Russia.